 In truth, nothing covered in this article should be mind-blowing.
 You know yourself better than anyone: if you’re slacking, if you eat enough protein, if you try to restrict your calorie intake but binge eat every four days (the vicious yo-yo effect).

 In the end, it’s all about balance.
 Eat three balanced meals, drink water, have at least two solid snacks, and be active for 30–60 minutes every day.
 Work hard while maintaining a healthy lifestyle and you’ll see results!

-Have you ever tried how to eat less to lose weight?
-How has that worked out for you?
-Still confused about weight loss and how to eat less?
+Have you ever tried low-calorie diets?
+How have they worked out for you?
+Still confused about weight loss?
 Share your experience and questions in the comments below, and be sure to share this article with your friends!

 Jay Kali AKA, The Strength Architect is the founder of Kali Coaching.
 He holds certifications as a Specialist in Strength and Conditioning, Certified Fitness Trainer, Online Trainers Academy Graduate, Training For Warriors Level 2 Graduate and is a 300-Certified Yoga Teacher in Power Yoga.
 He is also an Amazon Bestselling Author in four different categories and has made it his mission to help women create long lasting, healthy lifestyles in just 8 weeks!